janicem66/147-republican-traitors/README.md

 ## 147 Republican Traitors and Contributors

 This is a dataset of all the 147 Republican traitors and their contributors that voted to overturn the election results in Congress.
-This is the raw aggregated data, please feel free to use.
+This is the raw data with some of it summarized, please feel free to use.

-The source data is from Open Secrets and is organized into two files:
+The source data is from Open Secrets and is organized into three files:

 1. CSV of all traitors - 147_traitors.csv
 2. CSV of all contributors to the traitors, raw data - 147_contributors.csv
 3. CSV of sorted top list of all contributors - 147_contributors_top_list.csv

-## Goal
+## The Mission

 To make sure these traitors lose their positions in Congress.